imsoftware/wp-imap-auth/README.md

-wp-imap-authentication2
+wp-imapauth
 =======================

-IMAP authentication for Wordpress 3.7.0+
+IMAP authentication for Wordpress 4.0.0+